-If we or an appliance repair service determine that your gas furnace or other gas appliances are not operating safely, they will be turned off and marked with a red tag.
+- A Red Tag Means Danger.
+If a Consumers Energy employee or an appliance repair contractor determines your gas furnace or other gas appliances are not operating safely, they will be turned off and marked with a red tag.
 The tag serves as a warning that an appliance is unsafe and could cause injury, property damage or even death.

-For your safety, please don't use the appliance until you have it repaired by a qualified contractor.
+- For your safety, don't use the appliance until you have it repaired by a qualified contractor.

 Central Air Conditioning Tips